Last Blasts: 30 Things to Do Before School Starts

 14. Hike, swim and picnic around Rattlesnake Lake.

 15. Ride the kiddie amusement park rides at Remlinger Farms.

-19. Grin and bear it, because the kids will love it: Wild Waves.
+20. Grin and bear it, because the kids will LOVE it: Wild Waves.

-29. Take a break from the sun to romp around at this newly opened play space.
+29. Take a break from the sun to play a board game (or two!) at this newly opened game store.

 Ready, set, go!
 Did we miss anything?
 What’s on your end of summer bucket list?

 Photo credit: Molly Moon’s, Allison Sutcliffe and Nicole Grubbs